Map of the Best Springs in Florida

 This interactive map shows the major Springs in Florida.
 The size of the circle shows the spring magnitude.
 The color of the circles shows the spring rating.
 The circle ring color shows if diving is possible.
 Dark green polygons represent parks and preserves.
 Blue lines represent rivers and streams.
 For detailed information on each Spring, Stream, or Park, hover over the map.
 To get a closer look, zoom in.

-The Florida Springs Map summarizes all the information you need to choose a spring for a visit.
-This is because not all springs are made equal and not all of them offer the same ammenities.
+This Florida Springs Map summarizes all the information you need to choose the right spring for your visit.
+Remember, not all springs are made equal, and not all of them offer the same amenities.

 The first step is choosing the size of the spring you want to visit.
-Some are really big, bring a lot of tourists, and offer paddling options.
+Some are big, bring many tourists, and offer paddling options.

-Other springs are small and have fewer visitors and great for a swim.
+Other springs are small, have fewer visitors, and are great for swimming.

-There is that category of springs that are just a hole on the ground but offer infinate possibilities for scuba diving.
+Some springs are just a hole in the ground but offer infinite possibilities for scuba diving.

 Below is a table that shows how they are classified according to size.

 Springs in Florida are classified according to their magnitude.
-This means that each category is based on the volume of flow from a spring per unit time.
+This means that each category is based on the volume of water flow per unit of time.

 These categories are as follows.
 Source Water Atlas.